 We already have a guide for how to import themes, but I’m including how to do that in here since this guide is supposed to cover all the basics.

-You can then import theme files from your device or via a the theme repository link.
+You can also import theme files from your device or via a the theme repository link.
 The repository link for each theme is provided by the author on the theme topic.
 Once you import a theme, all the things we discussed earlier will apply to it.
 You can set it as default, make it user-selectable and so on.

 Let’s say you like the Discourse category banners theme component and want to use it.
 You would proceed as follows

 - import the theme from the repository like we discussed above

 - add it as a theme component to your active / user-selectable themes

 You can do that like so:

-After importing the component, go to the theme you want to add it to and look for the Theme components section
+After importing the component, go to the theme you want to add it to and look for the “Included components” section

 This list will show all installed theme components.
 From there you can add theme components to the theme.
-If we add the Discourse category banners theme component it would look like so
+Adding the Versatile Banner theme component would look like so